-Effect: Certain accounts were reconciled only after year-end, resulting in audit adjustments and delays in year-end reporting.
+Effect: Certain accounts were analyzed only after questions arose during the auditing process, resulting in audit adjustments and delays in year-end reporting.

-Recommendation: The City made significant progress after year-end, and we encourage the City to continue in its efforts to improve its financial reporting process, including the possibility of using outside assistance on an as needed basis.
+Recommendation: We encourage the City to improve its financial reporting process, including the possibility of using outside assistance on an as needed basis.

 City's Response: The City agrees that internal control should be sufficient to ensure accurate and timely financial reporting.
-Key personnel positions have been filled which will alleviate this issue in the future.
 The City will continue to improve the financial reporting process and will evaluate different accounting processes, software programs, and consultants to improve this process.